bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Ecosystem/05_Workflow_Provenance/01_Run/04_Result.rst

 - **Inputs and outputs of each step**: which files and datasets were consumed and produced
 - **Task parameters**: the parameter values passed to each method
 - **Output log files**: per task output and error logs (stored only in debug mode or if the task fails)
-- **Resource usage**: overall and per computing node resource usage statistics (CPU and memory usage %, average and maximum), and detailed method statistics per resource (number of invokations, average, maximum and minimum execution time).
+- **Resource usage**: overall and per computing node resource usage statistics (CPU and memory usage %, average and maximum), and detailed method statistics per resource (number of invocations, average, maximum and minimum execution time).
 - **Enhanced Debugging**: Users can quickly diagnose issues combining the workflow diagram (``complete_graph.svg``) with the ``pycompss inspect`` tool that enables a quick search for information on the crate, together with the included error logs (both main application and task specific), which detail failures and their underlying causes.

 ..
 TIP::